 SEAS requires Electronic Thesis and Dissertation (ETD) submission.

 ETDs save library and department shelf space while providing world-wide access to UVa scholarly works.
 M.S. and PhD candidates save time with a streamlined workflow.
 Students are no longer be required to pay for printing and binding their manuscripts and submission of their dissertations to Proquest.
 They are no longer required to visit the Dean’s Office for a “format check” prior to printing, and to obtain the Dean’s signature.
 Although students should keep potential readers in mind when they format their thesis/dissertation, there is no longer a need to rigidly conform to page size and margins.
-Libra will accept any single pdf document up to 100MB.
+Libra will accept any single pdf document and additional supplemental files, if needed.
 PhD candidates are no longer required to submit their dissertations to Proquest, although they may do so at their option.
 Students may also choose to file for copyright protection.

 Because electronic documents enjoy wider distribution than bound copies, students must be even more vigilant about copyright issues.
 Dissertations and theses in Libra will be given the same world-wide access as those submitted to Proquest.
-You may choose an embargo period up to two years during which time there will be no access to the manuscript in Libra..
+You may choose an embargo period up to five-years during which time there will be no access to the manuscript in Libra.

 There are no SEAS format requirements or restrictions.
 Students, advisors and committees are responsible for ensuring that theses and dissertations are clear, readable and professionally presented.
 Students are responsible for ensuring that they upload the final, approved version of their thesis/dissertation with the appropriate title and approval pages.
 Documents in Libra cannot be deleted or corrected.